Puerto Rican government-debt crisis: Puerto Rico Oversight, Management and Economic Stability Act

 On June 30, 2016, President Barack Obama signed the Puerto Rico Oversight, Management and Economic Stability Act, or PROMESA, which empowered him to appoint a seven-member Financial Oversight and management board, with ultimate control over the Commonwealth's budget and the power to negotiate the Commonwealth's debt restructuring.
-With the protection that the bill gave from lawsuits, the governor of Puerto Rico, Alejandro Garcia Padilla, suspended payments due on July 1.
+With the protection that the bill gave from lawsuits, the governor of Puerto Rico, Alejandro García Padilla, suspended payments due on July 1.
 PROMESA enables the island's government to enter a bankruptcy-like restructuring process and halts litigation in case of default.
 The task of the Oversight Board is to facilitate negotiations, or, if they fail, bring about a court-supervised process akin to a bankruptcy.
 The Board is also responsible for overseeing and monitoring sustainable budgets.
 The Oversight Board can also institute hiring freezes, prohibit the Commonwealth from entering contracts, and sell off assets such as (controversially) public parks.
 The Oversight Board meets in New York City.